 “Song of Solomon is a delicate portion of Scripture, and Christians in our sex-crazed culture desperately need a biblical perspective on love and intimacy.
 Doug O’Donnell is a thoughtful, knowledgeable, reliable guide to this seldom-preached book.
 O’Donnell is himself a poet and scholar, sensitive to both the art and academic rigors of Solomon’s Song.
 He hits the mark of being exegetically accurate, thoroughly canonical, and boldly Christological.”

-James Johnston, Senior Pastor, Tulsa Bible Church, Tulsa, Oklahoma
+James A. Johnston, Senior Pastor, Tulsa Bible Church, Tulsa, Oklahoma

 “These days the Song of Solomon is often treated on the one hand as merely a manual of practical teaching about sex and relationships that says nothing about Christ or, on the other hand, as a picture of the relationship between Christ and the church that says nothing to the marriages of ordinary men and women.
 Doug O’Donnell has given us a masterful exposition that unfolds the book’s very real wisdom for human relationships in a way that constantly and without allegory points us to the gospel.
 Highly recommended!”

 Iain M. Duguid, Professor of Old Testament, Westminster Theological Seminary; author, Song of Songs (Reformed Expository Commentary)